-This document, titled Updates to VISION 2050 Recommendations, was prepared as one of the last elements of the 2024 Review and Update of VISION 2050, which is documented in Memorandum Report No. 268.
-The element describes the changes being made to VISION 2050 as part of the 2024 Review and Update.
+This appendix describes the changes being made to VISION 2050 as part of the 2024 Review and Update.
 Updates to plan recommendations are based on plan implementation that has occurred to date; changes that have occurred in technology, demographics, or the economy; and input received from the public and other stakeholders.
-More detailed interactive maps shown in this element can be accessed through the VISION 2050 website.